 Passages Academy is a NYC Department of Education school that operates within Crossroads Juvenile Detention Facility, and serves youth ages 10-15.
 As youth in a secure facility, the students we work with at Passages often lack extensive programming opportunities, feel forgotten by the outside community, and struggle with positive self image, positive behavior and self-regulation strategies.
 By collaborating with the Passages Academy Library, our artists are able to lead four-class workshops that link the arts to students’ language arts curricula, usually through theatre, poetry or creative writing.
 Our programming at Passages strives to light a fire that encourages students to actively engage in their academics, and at the same time we seek to give a voice to these often overlooked young people and teach them that their voices and choices matter.

 Women In Need provides transitional housing facilities for New York City families, and currently houses nearly 10% of NYC’s homeless population.
-Families of all shapes and sizes live at WIN—single mothers, single fathers, two-parent families, parents who are employed, and everything else under the sun—and the goal is to provide families with dignity and a space of their own as they seek housing.
-Children are often greatly affected by the lack of stability during this transition, and ASTEP’s art classes seek to provide engaging and exciting after-school and summer programs to give them a creative outlet.
-ASTEP works with two different WIN locations to provide monthly and bi-weekly arts workshops that give the children, ages 5-11, an opportunity to feel successful, build creative problem solving skills, and experiment in a new art form.
+Families of all shapes and sizes live at WIN – single mothers, single fathers, two-parent families, parents who are employed, and everything else under the sun.
+The goal of WIN is to provide families with dignity and a space of their own during this transitional time as they seek stable housing.
+Children are often greatly affected by the lack of stability during this transition, and WIN seeks to provide engaging and exciting after school and summer programming to give them a creative outlet.
+ASTEP works with three different WIN locations to provide monthly and bi-weekly arts workshops that give the children, ages 5-11, an opportunity to feel successful, build creative problem solving skills, and experiment in a new art form.